Dopex - Project Breakdown | Revelo Intel

 Tztokchad, the founder of Dopex, got interested in option protocols after using Deribit and realizing the shortcomings associated with low liquidity, the bid-ask spread, margin requirements… In 2019 Dopex started building the protocol.
 A few players were tackling this vertical on the market, and there was an asymmetric opportunity to find a product-market fit with a user-friendly UX that could offer an improvement over both CEXs and decentralized protocols.

-During the actual development of the protocol, decentralized exchanges had multiple shortcomings in terms of liquidity, such as unfair pricing for buyers, LPs being squeezed out of their assets on volatile weeks where the Options flow goes against their sells, multiple arbitrage opportunities that were hard to capitalize on due to the high cost of gas fees on Ethereum, significant slippage when rolling over Options to different strikes/prices…
+During the actual development of the protocol, decentralized exchanges had multiple shortcomings in terms of liquidity, such as unfair pricing for buyers, LPs being squeezed out of their assets on volatile weeks where the options flow goes against their sells, multiple arbitrage opportunities that were hard to capitalize on due to the high cost of gas fees on Ethereum, significant slippage when rolling over options to different strikes/prices…

 Dopex was built to solve those problems by: